jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 	- executes command immediately
 	- cancels command

-NOT (3PO OR SPO) AND NOT (SV13 AND SV41T) OR (3PO OR SPO) AND (SPO AND NOT SV13 AND SV01T OR SV13 AND SV41T) # CLOSE LED ON EXTERNAL PANEL
-- 3 phases closed and not timing to PB trip (2hz blinking)
-- 1/2/3 phases open and timing to PB trip (2hz blinking)
-- 1 OR 2 phases open and not timing to PB trip (1hz blinking)

-3PO AND NOT (SV14 AND SV41T) OR NOT 3PO AND (SPO AND NOT SV14 AND SV01T OR SV14 AND SV41T) # OPEN LED ON EXTERNAL PANEL
-- 3 phases open and not timing to PB trip (2hz blinking)
-- 3 phases closed and timing to PB trip (2hz blinking)
-- 1 OR 2 phases open and not timing to PB trip (1hz blinking)

 50P1P - High current lockout (no trip)
 50P2P - High current trip
 50P3P - CLPU